 and develops gazillions of volts of potential difference. ("Gazillions"

-means some huge number with way too many zeros!).
+means some huge number with waaaay too many zeros!).
 Metals are

 and we can't easily change that.

-acts like a dense fluid, in silicon the mobile charges act like
+like a dense fluid, in silicon the mobile charges act like a sparse and

 compressible gas.
-In silicon, only very few atoms contribute an electron
+In silicon, only very few atoms contribute a mobile

-to the "charge sea."
-In fact, the silicon doesn't really contribute
+electron to the "charge sea."
+In fact, the silicon doesn't really

-electrons at all, and ultra-pure silicon is an insulator.
-Instead, only
+contribute electrons at all, and ultra-pure silicon is an insulator.

-in the silicon contribute movable electrons.
-If we only put a gazillionth
+contribute movable electrons.
+If we only put a tiny, tiny fraction of a

-of a percent of impurities into the silicon mix, then the resulting
+percent of impurities into the silicon mix, then the resulting material's

-material's movable electron-stuff becomes much more compressible than the
+movable electron-stuff becomes much more compressible than the "electron

-"electron sea" within a metal.
-It acts almost like a gas.
-This reduces
+sea" within a metal.
+It acts almost like a gas, not an incompressible

-gazillion times!) that's needed to push the movable charges out of the
+times!) reducing the force that's needed to push the movable charges out

-The electron-sea of a metal is not very
+of the silicon.
+The electron-sea of a metal is not very compressible.

 So what?
 Well, if we can push the "electron sea" out of a conductor, we

 can change it into an insulator.
-It would be like turning off a switch,
+It would be like pinching a hose shut,

-but almost no work is required to do it.
-Just apply an electrical
+no work is required to do this.
+Just apply an electrical "push" in the

-"push" in the form of electrostatic repulsion, the silicon becomes
+form of electrostatic repulsion, then the silicon becomes insulating, so

 The Field Effect Transistor is basically a tiny wafer of silicon with its

-edges connected to the Source and Drain leads, and the Gate lead connected
+edges connected to the "Source" and "Drain" wires, and the "Gate" lead

 negative, it repels the electron-gas out of the silicon and converts it